munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code clear-init-string (1 before, 1 after)

-That's the first bullet point.
+That's calling initializers.

 ### Initializer return values

-The next step is ensuring that constructing an instance and then running its initializer ends up yielding the new instance and not `nil` or something else.
-Right now, if a class defines an initializer then when an instance is constructed, the VM pushes a call to that initializer onto the CallFrame stack.
+The next step is ensuring that constructing an instance of a class with an initializer always returns the new instance and not `nil` or whatever the body of the initializer returns.
+Right now, if a class defines an initializer, then when an instance is constructed, the VM pushes a call to that initializer onto the CallFrame stack.
 Then it just keeps on trucking.

-The user's invocation on the class to create the instance will complete whenever that initializer method returns and will leave on the stack whatever value the initializer returns.
+The user's invocation on the class to create the instance will complete whenever that initializer method returns and will leave on the stack whatever value the initializer puts there.
 That means that unless the user takes care to put `return this;` at the end of the initializer, no instance will come out.
 Not very helpful.

 To fix this, whenever the front end compiles an initializer method, it will emit different bytecode at the end of the body to return `this` from the method